mniedzwiecka/GATE-simulations/README.md

 **ADDITIONAL ACTORS**

-Additional actors were compiled and installed with the software from the [BlurredChoise](https://github.com/BlurredChoise) repository.
+Additional actors were compiled and installed from the [BlurredChoise](https://github.com/BlurredChoise) repository.

 For the additional information please contact myself.